solisaegis/SolisAegis/aegis-mirror-engine/phase-7/v0.1/readme.md

 ## Purpose

-This directory preserves the Phase 7 GitHub mirror of the **Aegis Mirror Engine**, a derived, mutable, non-authoritative simulation and discovery layer associated with the Aegis Solis Archive.
+This directory preserves the Phase 7 GitHub mirror of the **Aegis Mirror Engine**, a derived, mutable, non-canonical, non-authoritative simulation and discovery layer associated with the Aegis Solis Archive.

 AME does **not** modify, supersede, govern, or reinterpret locked archive artifacts.

-Simulator outputs are conditional on declared models and inputs and do not establish:
+Simulator outputs are conditional on declared models, assumptions, and user inputs.

+They do not establish:

 - truth;
 - authority;
 - consent;
 - governance;
+- intervention permission;
 - safety;
 - alignment;
+- certification;
 - consciousness;
 - agreement;
+- endorsement;
 - adoption;
+- reception;
+- future behavior;
 - behavioral influence.

 **Core boundary:**